What is ETHLend? | Beginner’s Guide

 ETHLend’s LEND token is an ERC-20 compatible token that was sold in the presale offering and ICO.
 The LEND token has several important functions on the DAPP.

-Users of LEND tokens will receive 25% price reduction on platform fees compared to paying with Ethereum.
+Users of LEND tokens will receive a 25% price reduction on platform fees compared to paying with Ethereum.
 Although LEND tokens can be bought and sold on exchanges, the primary use for LEND is to create a discount when paying for ETHLend DAPP deployment fees.

 Active lenders and borrowers will be paid with quarterly airdrops.
 ETHLend plans to use 20% of its decentralized application fees to purchase LEND from the market and “airdrop” the LEND to all lenders and borrowers on ETHLend.
 Airdrops will be used to increase user adoption and also to add more volume to loan books.